xinyumz/strapi-starter-project/docs/SETUP.md

 ### **4. Test Collection Health**
 1. Create a test collection
-2. Add your test article to the collection
+2. Add a test article to the collection
 3. Navigate to **Collections** list page
 4. Verify health badge appears